epfl-timemachine/napoleonic-cadaster-maps/src/expropriation-map.md

 _Clicking on each parcel reveal from which institution the parcel used to belong, and to which state-controlled institution it was transferred.
-The control on the top right allows to select layer according to which group of type of institution has been expropriated._
+The control on the top right allows to select layer according to which group of type of institution has been expropriated.
+Red parcels are parcels for which an expropriation happened, but the register lacked information of the previous owner._

 ```js
 const parcelData = FileAttachment("./data/venice_1808_landregister_geometries.geojson").json();